CNES/S1Tiling/docs/exit-codes.rst

       timeout, the associated S2 products will not be generated and this exit code will be used.
 See the log produced.

-      If more critical errors occur, this exit will be superseded.
+      If more critical errors occur, this exit code will be superseded.
   * - 69
     - .. todo::